 And there’s a reason it’s currently the most popular website platform out there.
 But the people behind WordPress made a mistake when it came to making sure people understand the difference between their two primary offerings, and you need to understand what that difference is:

-- WordPress (often referred to as WordPress.org) is a content management system platform that is installed and runs on a web hosting server that you pay to have access to.
+- WordPress (often referred to as WordPress.org) is a content management system platform that is installed and runs on your own web hosting server (via Bluehost or GoDaddy or some other hosting service provider).

 Even that explanation is confusing if you don’t know what I’m talking about.
 So let me break it down for you…